lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the receiver MUST perform the integrity check
-- if integrity checking fails, the receiver MUST drop the reassembled SCHC Packet and it MUST release all resources associated with this Rule ID and DTag value pair.
+- if integrity checking fails, the receiver MUST drop the reassembled SCHC Packet
 - the reassembly operation concludes.

-On expiration of the Inactivity Timer, the receiver MUST drop the SCHC Packet being reassembled and it MUST release all resources associated with this Rule ID and DTag value pair.
+On expiration of the Inactivity Timer, the receiver MUST drop the SCHC Packet being reassembled.

-On receiving a SCHC Sender-Abort, the receiver MAY release all resources associated with this Rule ID and DTag value pair.
+On receiving a SCHC Sender-Abort, the receiver MAY drop the SCHC Packet being reassembled.

 {{Fig-NoACKModeRcv}} shows an example of a corresponding state machine.